 Coda:

-Near the end of 2012, the Ministry Of Education would cause strife by wanting to close & merge several Christchurch schools without consultation, MOE using quakes as the excuse.
+Near the end of 2012, the Ministry of Education (MoE) would cause strife by wanting to close & merge several Christchurch schools without consultation.
+Quakes were used as the excuse.
 Freeville School would merge with North New Brighton School.
-Central New Brighton School would merge with South Brighton School, thus reducing local schools from 4 to 2, MOE more destructive than quakes.
+Central New Brighton School would merge with South Brighton School, thus reducing local schools from 4 to 2.
+The MoE was more destructive than quakes!
 Merges would cause public protests.
-So much for CERA recovery.
+CERA recovery?

 Content & pics Copyright Mark JS Esslemont.